dokku/dokku/docs/deployment/zero-downtime-deploys.md

 dokku checks:report node-js-sample --checks-disabled-list
 ```

-## Customizing Checks
+## Customizing checks

-If your application needs a longer period to boot up - perhaps to load data into memory, or because of slow boot time - you may also use dokku's `checks` functionality to more precisely check whether an application can serve traffic or not.
+If your application needs a longer period to boot up - perhaps to load data into memory, or because of slow boot time - you may also use Dokku's `checks` functionality to more precisely check whether an application can serve traffic or not.

 Checks are run against the detected `web` process from your application's `Procfile`.
 For non-web processes, Dokku will fallback to the aforementioned process uptime check.

 To specify checks, add a `CHECKS` file to the root of your project directory.
 The `CHECKS` file should be plain text and may contain:

-- Check instructions
+- check instructions
-- Settings (NAME=VALUE)
+- settings (NAME=VALUE)
-- Comments (lines starting with #)
+- comments (lines starting with #)
-- Empty lines
+- empty lines

-> For dockerfile-based deploys, the file *must* be in `/app/CHECKS` within the container. `/app` is used by default as the root container directory for buildpack-based deploys.
+> For Dockerfile-based deploys, the file *must* be in `/app/CHECKS` within the container. `/app` is used by default as the root container directory for buildpack-based deploys.

-### Check Instructions
+### Check instructions

 The format of a check instruction is a path or relative URL, optionally followed by the expected content: